United We Help Greater Fall River COVID-19 Relief Fund Grants are available to nonprofit organizations within our

 - Front-line responders providing medical and other critical care services who require additional supports including but not limited to PPE, cleaning supplies, mental health support

 - Long-term mental & behavioral health services for trauma support and treatment related to COVID-19

 - Educational programs focused on financial stability such as VITA or budgeting workshops

 United Way of Greater Fall River will disburse 100% of the Relief Funds raised to support COVID-19 related needs in the Greater Fall River area, namely the towns of Swansea, Somerset, Assonet, Westport, Tiverton and Little Compton and the city of Fall River.
-In anticipation of the long-term effects of the COVID-19 pandemic, United Way of Greater Fall River will institute a measured response, disbursing no more than 50% of funds raised to date for its first round of crisis relief grants.
-Mid and long-term award eligibility requirements will be reassessed as emerging needs unfold, and grants will be disbursed as needed or until relief funds are exhausted, whichever comes first.
+The application for the second round of funding will be open until Thursday, July 30 at 5pm.

 To ensure that all requests for relief funding are evaluated fairly and equitably, a panel made up of community volunteers, business leaders across a variety of sectors, and Board members will be assembled to review all incoming requests in an expeditious manner.
 It is expected that a certain degree of flexibility will be given to the non-profit agencies who have experience and expertise working directly with community constituents seeking assistance to determine the final amount of emergency funding disbursed to individuals in their care.